Back to Education Allowance – Second Level

 It’s your responsibility to get a place on the course of your choice.
 Try to get your application in early.
 You must apply for BTEA before your course starts (or within 30 days of the course starting).

-For more information, check the welfare website.
+For more information, check out the welfare website.

-We are here to answer your questions and talk through your options.
-Our online chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm.
-Chat to us now about your situation.
+We offer information, advice and guidance about the issues that matter to you.
+Our online Youth Information Chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm (excluding Bank Holidays).

 Our work is supported by